pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 ### Main tips

-When started as a service, you can see the logs with various methods:
+With cells as a service, you can reach the logs in different ways:

 ```sh
 # Pydio file logs